JumpJets/Instagram-video-controls/README.md

-# Instagram-video-controls
+# Instagram video controls
-Userscript to add controls to instagram videos
+Userscript to add controls to instagram videos.

+You need addon in your browser such as **Tapermonkey** to use it.